MeanFuser: Fast One-Step Multi-Modal Trajectory Generation and Adaptive Reconstruction via MeanFlow for End-to-End Autonomous Driving¶

 Key Designs¶

-Gaussian Mixture Noise (GMN):
+1. Gaussian Mixture Noise (GMN): Replacing Discrete Vocabularies with Continuous Distributions

-MeanFlow Identity Adapted for End-to-End Planning:
+2. MeanFlow Identity for End-to-End Planning: Precise One-Step Sampling

-Adaptive Reconstruction Module (ARM):
+3. Adaptive Reconstruction Module (ARM): Reconstructing Instead of Just Selecting

 Loss & Training¶

-\(\mathcal{L} = \lambda_1 \mathcal{L}_\tau + \lambda_2 \mathcal{L}_{\text{flow}} + \lambda_3 \mathcal{L}_{\text{map}}\), where the flow loss and ARM reconstruction loss both use L1, supplemented by map decoding semantic supervision to accelerate convergence.
-The AdamW optimizer is used with weight decay 0.1, cosine annealing learning rate \(2\times10^{-4}\), and 3 epochs of warmup.
-The hidden dimension is 128 (only 54.6M parameters total), and 1 trajectory is sampled from each of the 8 GMN components, yielding 8 trajectories in total.
+\(\mathcal{L} = \lambda_1 \mathcal{L}_\tau + \lambda_2 \mathcal{L}_{\text{flow}} + \lambda_3 \mathcal{L}_{\text{map}}\), where both flow loss and ARM reconstruction loss use L1 loss, supported by semantic map decoding supervision to accelerate convergence.
+The AdamW optimizer is used with weight decay 0.1, a cosine annealing learning rate of \(2\times10^{-4}\), and a 3-epoch warmup.
+The hidden dimension is 128 (only 54.6M parameters), with 8 GMN components sampled individually for a total of 8 trajectories.

 Key Experimental Results¶